-We will also be aiming to provide guidance and ideas for how congregations can connect with each other and offer spiritual practices for members to follow in their own time.
+We continue to encourage congregations to worship online, connect with each other offer spiritual practices for members to follow in their own time.
 At present, our Weekly Worship offers readings and spiritual thoughts appropriate for each week.
 We also have information available on how to safely use Zoom to connect with your local congregation and community.

-The Church is aware that closing down worship services will impact on congregational income, and we want to encourage people to continue contributing financially as far as possible, and to encourage the increased use of standing orders as an expression of ongoing stewardship.
+The Church is aware that closing down worship services has impacted congregational income, and we want to encourage people to continue contributing financially as far as possible, and to encourage the increased use of standing orders as an expression of ongoing stewardship.
+At this time when you visit a church building the use of cash should be carefully considered if you are able to give by contactless or electronic means that would be preferable.
 For more information, please visit our page on maintaining congregational income.

 In arranging a funeral during this pandemic, a minister or other worship leader must comply with government instructions and health advice.
 These will inevitably mean restrictions on the numbers of those who can attend the service, so these conversations will need to be sensitively handled but the law must be followed.

-The attendance at a funeral service, wherever it is held, must be limited to immediate close family, e.g. parents, or the spouse and the couple’s adult children (but not their partners) and perhaps the deceased’s siblings (but not their partners) and not grandchildren or cousins or other relatives or close friends or colleagues.
+The attendance at a funeral service must be limited to a maximum of 20 people.
+This attendance figure is set by the Scottish Government and is the same whether a funeral takes place in a church, crematorium or cemetery.
 Even with the small number, there is a need to respect social distancing guidelines for those who are not of the same household – no closer than two metres.

 Make your own travel arrangements to the graveside or crematorium – do not travel in the car with the bereaved family or the undertaker.
 After the service, as difficult as it is, you must not shake hands or offer a hug.